Mitchell Starc: 2023 Cricket World Cup

 He was part of 2023 Cricket World Cup Winning squad in India.
 He picked overall 16 wickets in 10 matches played.
 He played a crucial role in Knockout matches picking 3/34 in semifinal against South Africa and 3/55 in final against India.
 The spell in league match against New Zealand in Dharmshala became his first wicketless spell in Cricket world cups.

 2024 ICC Men's T20 World Cup

 In May 2024, he was named in Australia's squad for the 2024 ICC Men's T20 World Cup tournament.
 In the Super-8 match against India, he conceded 29 runs in an over to Rohit Sharma which became his career-most expensive over.

 2025

-In July 2025, during Australia's test series win over the West Indies, Starc played his 100th test and collected his 400th wicket.
-In the third test, he took six wickets, including a five-wicket haul in 15 balls, the fastest in history.
+In July 2025, during Australia's test series win over the West Indies, Starc played his 100th Test and collected his 400th wicket.
+In the 3rd Test, he took 7 wickets for the match, including a five-wicket haul in 15 balls in the 4th innings, the fastest in history.
+During that 4th innings, he finished with bowling figures of 6/9, the best bowling figures of his career in regards of bowling average.

 On 2 September 2025, Starc announced his retirement from T20Is, citing that he wanted to focus on a "heavy Test and ODI World Cup".

+2025-26 Ashes

+Over the series, Starc took 31 wickets at an average of 19.93, including two seven-wicket hauls.
+He also scored 156 runs, including two fifties.
+He was Player of the Match in the first two tests, and awarded the Compton–Miller Medal as the Player of the Series.

+2026

+During the 1st test match against Bangladesh, Starc became the all time leading wicket taker in tests among left-arm bowlers.
+During the second test of the same series, Starc took a 5-wicket haul in 22 balls, his second fastest.